 The most important quality for a prosecutor is the ability to adapt, Hills said.
 He said that the most successful prosecutors carefully listen to the defense and approach each case with the flexibility and understanding that it is as unique as the person who is involved in it.

-“I handle a lot of the drug cases, which I quickly realized is a huge issue in our community, but each case is different, and every defendant deserves our full attention,” Hill said.
-“We have to balance finding the right resolution for our community and the lives of the defendants who are a part of our community.”
+“I have handled a lot of the drug cases, which I quickly realized is a huge issue in our community, but each case is different, and every defendant deserves our full attention,” Hill said.
+“We have to balance finding the right resolution for our community and for the lives of the defendants who are a part of our community.”